Keyboards/ Vocals/ Guitar/ Bass

 His experience in television, stage and theatre has been an invaluable asset to the band’s many stage presentations.

-While the Oxos have played the dominant musical role in his life for the last 18 years, he continues to be involved in television production, his most recent national network series being, “The Go Show” and “Action Central”.
+While the Oxos have played the dominant musical role in his life, he continues to be involved in television production, his most recent national network series being, “The Go Show” and “Action Central”.

 In addition to his live performance and television commitments he has managed to find time to tutor at the University of Otago’s Contemporary Rock Music course and lend his talents to popular Dunedin bands “The Whirling Eddys” and “The Jazzberry Combo”.